zzdovydas/MotoDataLogger/README.md

 # Android Motorcycle Tracking System

-This project is an **Android-based motorcycle Tracking system** built using the **Automate** app.
-It allows users to import and run a `.flo` flow directly in the Automate application to track motorcycle movement and environmental conditions.
+This project is an **Android-based motorcycle tracking system** built using the **Automate** app.
+It allows users to import and run a `.flo` flow directly in Automate to track motorcycle movement and environmental conditions.

+## Why Automate?

+The **Automate** app was chosen for its **robustness, reliability, and flexibility**.
+It enables modifications and enhancements **directly on your phone**, eliminating the need for rebuilding the entire application on a workstation.

 ## Features